gauravbansal74/gauravbansal74.github.io/_posts/2025-07-01-linear-algebra-for-machine-learning-deep-learning.md

 date: 2025-07-01T00:00:00+00:00
 author: Gaurav Kumar
 layout: post
-permalink: /linear-algebra-for-machine-learning-deep-learning/
+permalink: /linear-algebra-for-machine-learning-deep-learning
-categories: DL-ML
+categories: DLML
-tags: [Linear-Algebra, ML, DL]
+tags: [Linear-Algebra, DLML]
 ---

 A scalar is a single number, a vector is a list of numbers, and a matrix is a grid of numbers arranged in rows and columns.
 These are fundamental building blocks in mathematics, physics, and computer science.